weakvar/FrameBuilder/README.md

 )
 ```

 With FrameBuilder, you can easily create complex layout structures without the need for tedious manual frame calculations.
-It's the perfect solution for anyone who wants to build responsive and scalable interfaces with ease.
+It's the perfect solution for those who want to layout views on frames, but don't like calculating the sizes and positions of views in a manual way.

 ## Features
 * ✅ Frame-based